AlgoMaster Logo

 We have two strings and need to weave them together character by character, alternating between them.
 Take the first character from word1, then the first from word2, then the second from word1, then the second from word2, and so on.

-The twist is that the strings might not be the same length.
-When we run out of characters in the shorter string, we just tack on whatever is left of the longer string.
-So this isn't a strict "zip" operation.
-It's more like a zip that doesn't stop early.
+The complication is that the strings might not be the same length.
+When one string runs out, we append whatever remains of the longer string.
+This is a zip that does not stop when the shorter input ends.

-The key observation: we're essentially iterating up to the length of the longer string, grabbing a character from each string when available.
+The core of the problem is iterating up to the length of the longer string and taking a character from each string at every index where one exists.

 Key Constraints:

-• word1 and word2 consist of lowercase English letters → No special characters, no empty strings to worry about.
+• word1 and word2 consist of lowercase English letters → Both strings are non-empty, so there is always at least one character to place.

 Approach 1: Two Pointers (Process Both, Then Append Remainder)